 Fleet EV Charger Installation – Location, Location, Location

 One of the first decisions that a new EV Fleet operator needs to make is where to install the charging infrastructure (a.k.a. electric vehicle supply equipment or EVSE).
-There are several factors to be weighed in order to determine the optimal location for EV charger installation at each facility.
+There are several factors to be weighed in order to determine the optimal fleet EV charger installation at each facility.
 While many of those factors are independent of the facility’s operations, others will vary based on when, where and how the EVs will be used.
 Note that this post describes a commercial EV charging system installation, and the information below is independent of which electric car charging station manufacturer that you use.

 Below is a site plan for an industrial facility that I’m going to use to illustrate common options and challenges.
 This example assumes delivery vehicles (trucks), but the influencing factors are common across other commercial EVSE deployments.
 This example won’t exactly match anyone’s facility or operation, but I hope it leads you to consider the right questions.

 Figure 1 – Sample Site Plan

 Here are a few particulars for our example:

 - The site will have a fleet of 12 EVs that are used on business days to deliver dry goods.